-Since the appointment of Ronald J. Marks as commissioner of correction, when it appointed one affirmative action representative for each of the division's three regions.
+The division was brought into compliance with the Bureau of Correction's Affirmative Action Policy Statement when it appointed one affirmative action representative for each of the division's three regions.
 Putting this policy in place promotes the adherence to all federal and state laws and directives which relate to employment practices effecting minorities, women and the handicapped.